Blog Header Logo

 When using test strips, there may be a 10-20 second delay for the colors to change on the strips.
 Once the stated time has passed, compare the test strip as soon as possible.

 NOTE: Waiting too long may allow the colors to continue changing and provide an inaccurate reading.
-This applies when using reagents, as well.
-We recommend an easy-to-use kit, like the Leslie's 5-Way Test Kit
+This applies to using reagents, as well.
+We recommend an easy-to-use kit, like the Leslie's 5-Way Test Kit.

 When using a test kit, slowly add the reagents to the water.
 Sometimes, reactions in the water take a moment to occur.
 This applies when using reagents as well.